eurofurence/ef-app_react-native/README.md

 Simply put - We got tired of maintaining the mess that is the android ecosystem.
 Everything is hard and a struggle.
 React provides a straightforward way to develop applications and with React Native we can easily push this out to mobile devices.

-## Security

-For security issues, kindly message us instead of posting a public issue on GitHub.